LordPhyre/Quasar-DSC/README.md

 # Quasar Deadshot Client `PUBLIC 1.0`

-Introducing the best client for [Deadshot.io](https://deadshot.io/) that exists and will ever exist ever!
+Introducing the best client for [Deadshot.io](https://deadshot.io/) that exists and will ever exist!

 #